-Staying within the ‘self’, along with the body’s framework and context, Rhine actively experiments with herself in order to draw out and possibly activate a higher understanding of it, as a physical and biological structure – a more internal/inward approach to address sociological, societal, political and cultural issues and concerns related to the body as both a physical entity and a blueprint that carries numerous symbolisms, histories and associations.
+Staying within the ‘self’, along with the body’s framework and context, I constantly experiment with myself to draw out and possibly activate a higher understanding of it.
+This process investigates different aspects of the body as a biological structure to bring about sociological, societal, political and cultural issues and concerns buried under its physicality.
+My work problematises the body as both a physical entity and a blueprint that carries numerous symbolisms, histories and associations.

 December, Regla Series, 2016-2017